ashenoy95/writeprints-static/README.md

 # Writeprints-Static Feature Set

-Script to extract important features from the Writeprint-Static Feature Set for (Adverserial) __Stylometry__ [Brennan, Afroz, and Greenstadt (2012)].
+Code to extract important features from the Writeprint-Static Feature Set for (Adverserial) __Stylometry__ [Brennan, Afroz, and Greenstadt (2012)].

 (Adapted from the Whiteprints approach [Abbasi and Chen, 2008])